belzecue/Terrain3D_wiki/Building-From-Source.md

 ```

-## 5. Set up the extension in Godot
+## 6. Set up the extension in Godot

 * Close Godot.
 (Not required the first time, but required when updating the files.)
 * Copy the files in `project/addons/terrain` to your own project folder under `/addons/terrain`.
 * Open Godot and create or open a scene.
 Add a new node and search for Terrain3D.
+* Make a new Terrain3DStorage resource.
+* Save the storage resource to a binary .res file (optional but recommended).

 ## Troubleshooting